Factbox: Five things to know about Australia's planned Indigenous referendum

 WHAT IS THE PROPOSED REFERENDUM QUESTION?

-Albanese said on Thursday the referendum question would be: "A Proposed Law: to alter the Constitution to recognise the First Peoples of Australia by establishing an Aboriginal and Torres Strait Islander Voice.
+Albanese said last week the referendum question would be: "A Proposed Law: to alter the Constitution to recognise the First Peoples of Australia by establishing an Aboriginal and Torres Strait Islander Voice.
 Do you approve this proposed alteration?"

 HOW DOES THE REFERENDUM WORK?

-The government will introduce a bill in parliament in next week outlining the proposed changes to the constitution.
+The government on Thursday introduced a bill in parliament outlining the proposed changes to the constitution.

 This will be scrutinised by a parliamentary committee.

-Once approved in parliament, it will be sent to the Governor General, the local representative of the British monarch, who issues a writ for a referendum.
+Once approved in parliament, it will be sent to the governor general, the representative of head of state King Charles, who issues a writ for a referendum.

 HOW MANY VOTES ARE NEEDED?